corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 When you call this function, no communication happens until the first `send` or `receive`.
 At that point the counterparty will either:

-* Ignore the message if they are not registered to respond to messages from this flow.
+* Ignore the message, if they are not registered to respond to messages from your flow.
 * Start a flow they have registered to respond to your flow.

 ### Send